sakachandrika/NL-SQL-Query-Bulider-for-SQLite/README.md

 | **Query history** | Per-session history with re-run capability |

 ---
-Architecture Overview:
+## Architecture Overview:

-User
+1.User
 The user enters a question in natural language.
-Streamlit UI
+2.Streamlit UI
 Streamlit provides the web interface where users interact with the system.
-AI Model (Gemini/Ollama)
+3.AI Model (Gemini/Ollama)
 The AI model understands the user's question and converts it into an SQL query.
-SQL Generation
+4.SQL Generation
 A valid SQL query is generated based on the database schema.
-SQLite Database
+5.SQLite Database
 The generated query is executed on the SQLite database to retrieve data.
-Pandas and Output Display
+6.Pandas and Output Display
 Pandas processes the query results and Streamlit displays the SQL query, retrieved data, and explanation to the user.

 ## 🛡️ Safety Architecture